Dolly Parton’s Imagination Library, Australia

 - *TIP – At this point you should have a good plan outlined: an idea of the funds you will need, community details/facts and partners who are willing to help – this will all help make your ask more clear and direct.

-- Return completed Memorandum of Agreement (MOA) and Affiliate Information Sheet (AIS) to your Regional Director
+- Return completed Memorandum of Agreement (MOA) to your United Way Australia contact.

 Step 3: Make final preparations and launch!